-SOCIAL SCIENCE-SS These SS courses are interdisciplinary courses and required for the PS, PA and SO programs.
+SOCIAL SCIENCE-SS These SS courses are interdisciplinary courses and required for the PS, PA and SO programs,.
+SS 391 is required of all majors in the department.

 SS 299.
 WRITING FOR THE SOCIAL SCIENCES.
 This course allows students to develop rudimentary skills for social scientific writing.
 Students will learn the basics of reasoning and argumentation in the social sciences.
 Students will be able to read social science articles, and paraphrase and document them.
 Students will demonstrate competence in writing essays, article summaries, book reviews, and argumentative essays.
 Upon completing the course, students should be prepared to write a research paper for an advanced course in the social sciences.
 (3)